Fabeure/ABAP-Initiation/Exercice5.md

     *&---------------------------------------------------------------------*
     FORM REFRESH.

-      IF NOT sy-ucomm = 'ADD'. // This is here to prevent performing a refresh before adding our new entry to the database table.
+      IF NOT sy-ucomm = 'ADD'.  " This is here to prevent performing a refresh before adding our new entry to the database table.

       PERFORM SELECT_SALARIES.
       PERFORM SELECT_SOCIETES.
+      PERFORM FILL FULL.
       ENDIF.
-      CALL METHOD GRID001->REFRESH_TABLE_DISPLAY.
+      CALL METHOD GV_GRID001->REFRESH_TABLE_DISPLAY.
     ENDFORM.
     ```